akjamie/akjamie-blog/content/post/2022-07-09-redis-cluster-01.md

 4d2ade8214274a1653d2ba68f0ab12f0e61502d5 192.168.0.110:6390@16390 master - 0 1657642036000 14 connected 10923-16383
 ```

-What if both master and it's slaves are down, then depends on the config value of <span style='color:red'> cluster-require-full-coverage </span>, if yes, then whole custer cannot work; if no, then only the hash slots of the unavailable master cannot work.
+What if both master and it's slaves are down, then depends on the config value of <span style='color:red'> cluster-require-full-coverage </span>, if cluster-require-full-coverage=yes, then whole custer cannot work; if no, then only the hash slots of the unavailable master cannot work.

 # Pros and Cons
 pros:
-- High Performance, promises the same level or performance as standalone Redis deployments.
+- High Performance, promises the same level of performance as standalone Redis deployments.
 - High Availability, supports the standard Redis master-replica configuration
 - Horizontal & Vertical Scalability

 cons:
-- Requires Client Support
+- Requires Client to dynamically detect the slots mapping, limited redis client can be used.
+- Data sync is processed asynchronously, cannot guarantee the data Strong Consistence.
+- Slave node only can only work as data backup, cannot balance cluster read/write pressure.
-- limited multi-key related operations are supported as multi-key operations are supported only when all the keys in a single operation belong to the same slot.
+- Limited multi-keys operations(mset, mget, sunion,etc.) are supported as multi-key operations are supported only when all the keys in a single operation belongs to the same slot.
-- lua is not supported
+- Lua is not supported

-# Refference articles
+# Reference docs
 https://redis.io/docs/reference/cluster-spec/